-d) Southeast Bank Ltd has two subsidiaries: Southeast Bank Capital Services Ltd. and Southeast Financial Services (UK) Ltd. Assets and liabilities of these subsidiaries are consolidated with the financials of the parent company.
-There is no capital deficiency in the financial year 2013.
+d) Southeast Bank Ltd has four subsidiaries: Southeast Bank Capital Services Limited, Southeast Financial Services (UK) Limited, Southeast Financial services (Australia) Pty Limited and Southeast Exchange Company (South Africa) Pty Limited.

+Assets and liabilities of these subsidiaries are consolidated with the financials of the parent company.
+There is no capital deficiency in the financial year 2014.

-B) Capital Structure
+B) Capital Structure Qualitative Disclosures